To learn more about the resources and services offered by the VRC, explore the links to your left

 - A Buff OneCard is required for all users.

 - Contact email@example.com with questions.

 The room is equipped with a removable shooting table for smaller 3-D works.
-One wall is used for hanging framed 2-D works, and another has a magnetic surface for hanging unframed 2-D works.
+One wall is used for hanging framed 2-D works (up to 95″ high x 104″ wide), and another has a surface for hanging unframed 2-D works.

-- Nikon D300 Camera kit, shooting wirelessly to an iPad
+- Nikon D300 Camera kit, tethered to an iMac.

 - Nikon AFS DX 10-24mm f/3.5-4.5 wide angle lens

 - Bogen Tripod

 - Bogen Still Life Shooting Table with Plexiglass